hyaliyun/Google-Docs/website/learn/strict_mode/index.md

 #### Setting properties on primitive values

 Strict mode forbids setting properties on [primitive](/Glossary/Primitive) values.
 Accessing a property on a primitive implicitly creates a wrapper object that's unobservable, so in sloppy mode, setting properties is ignored (no-op).
-In strict mode, a {{jsxref("TypeError")}} is thrown.
+In strict mode, a  is thrown.

 ```js
 "use strict";